vikejs/vike/readme.md

 }
 ```

-Lifecycle methods (`addContextProps`, `setPageProps`) are defined in `.page.server.js` and are always run in Node.js.
+The `addContextProps` function is always run in Node.js,
-This means you can use SQL/ORM queries in `addContextProps`.
+which means you can use SQL/ORM queries to fetch data.

-That's it, we have seen most of `vite-plugin-ssr`'s interface, and how flexible yet simple it is.
+That's it.
+We have seen most of `vite-plugin-ssr`'s interface, and how flexible yet simple it is.

 <br/><br/>